IntelliTect/EssentialCSharp.ListingManager/README.md

 # Pushing new versions

+The easiest and best way is to create a new release with a tag number and version number that are identical in the format of vx.x.x and a nuget release will be created and uploaded with that same number

 To push a new version from the command line you must first pack the changes as a nupkg by running `dotnet pack` at the solution level.
 If the pack is successfully navigate to the directory where the nupkg was created.
 Run